 Does this mean that companies should rely solely on artificial intelligence to run their business?
 No, but they can certainly benefit from using it as a supplemental tool.

-Keeping up with what’s new in customer service can be difficult when trends emerge so regularly.
-However, we can help you navigate through the trenches and understand the ones that matter most in 2020.
-Here are eight we recommend weaving into your business strategy:
+Keeping up with what’s new in customer service trends can be difficult when trends emerge so regularly.
+However, we can help you navigate through the trenches and understand the ones that matter most.
+We recommend addressing these trends in your CX strategy:

 Customer service has always been dedicated to taking care of the customer.
 But at NRF 2020, Alex Genov, the manager of research and user experience at Zappos shared the importance of shaping the company culture of your business to reflect the customer care you want to provide.
 More speakers at the event detailed how they refer to their customer service employees as something more encouraging, such as “brand ambassador.”
 Empowering the customer service agent is one way to get the positivity flowing through the customer journey.